ndjinga/freesteam/README.md

 make install
 ```

-version definition: version jumps from 3.0 to 3.1 to indicate updates
+Version definition: version jumps from 3.0 to 3.1 to indicate updates